goodwaysIT/en/_posts/2025-05-23-oracle-high-availability-solutions.md

 Over the last decade and a half, our biggest takeaway is this: achieving true, robust Oracle high availability isn't about blindly throwing technology at a problem.
 It starts with a deep conversation about your business – what absolutely *must* stay running, what data you cannot afford to lose, and how quickly you need to recover when (not if) something goes wrong.

-Our "初衷" (our original intention and driving force) has always been to move beyond just selling HA "solutions" and instead become genuine partners in our clients' business continuity journey.
+Our original intention and driving force has always been to move beyond just selling HA "solutions" and instead become genuine partners in our clients' business continuity journey.
 We've learned that:

 *   **Simplicity is often Underrated:** Sometimes, a well-configured single-instance database with a solid Data Guard standby and rigorously tested recovery procedures is more reliable and cost-effective than an overly complex RAC setup that isn't fully understood or properly managed.
 *   **Testing is Everything:** We've said it before, and we'll say it again.
 Test your backups.
 Test your failovers.
 Test your application's behavior during a failover.
 If you don't test, you don't know.